influxdata/influxdb-client-js/influxdb-client-apis.dbrp.id.md

 ## DBRP.id property

-ID of the DBRP mapping.
+The ID of the DBRP mapping.

 <b>Signature:</b>